elliott-maguire/elliott-maguire/README.md

 - Saleshouse, a web tool for tracking Salesforce report change histories

 At IEEE EWU:
-- A low-density small-scale drone swarm experiment with Crazyflie quadcopters and USC's Crazyswarm library
+- A low-density small-scale drone swarm experiment with Crazyflie quadcopters

 At home:
 - Ledger, an experiment in efficient linear atomic change tracking for flat datasets